 Students must indicate if they are regularly taking medication or have any medical conditions when they make their application.

 While travelling, students should carry a small amount of British pounds/US dollars/Euros (as applicable) with them to cover routine travelling costs such as food and water.
 Larger amounts of cash should be kept in the safe in the Campus Office.

 Please note that the 50 GBP note is not widely accepted in shops in the UK.

 Up-to-date weather reports can be found by visiting Oxford Weather or the equivalent websites for your summer school location.
 Please note that the UK is famous for variable weather, even in July and August, and a range of clothes should be packed.
-New Haven, where Yale's campus is based, is likely to be warm and humid during the summer months, and Bologna in Italy is likely to be hot and sunny.
+The areas of the USA where our USA campuses are based are likely to be warm and humid during the summer months, and Bologna in Italy is likely to be hot and sunny.

 You will be sent a kit list in your welcome pack that will explain exactly what you should bring.
 Please take a careful note of the requirement for smart clothes at events such as graduation on the students’ final evening with us.

 Washing machines and tumble dryers are available.
 Counsellors will be on hand to show students how to use these.

 Each room has bed linen provided, but towels are not provided as standard.
 Students are asked to bring their own towels to the campus.